-- Information entropy ... tells how much information there is in an event or message.

-- More uncertain it is, more information it contains
+- Information entropy ... tells how much information there is in an event.
+More uncertain an event is, more information it contains

 - Receiving a message is an event

 - How much information is in these messages

-- The sun rose today!
+- -The sun rose today!

 - -It's sunny today in Honolulu!

 - -The coin toss is heads!

-- -It's sunny today in Seattle!
+- It's sunny today in Seattle!

 - -Life discovered on Mars!